 An elegant and sophisticated 28-story residential tower, The Waverly will add to the many stylistic offerings of a very rapidly evolving, maturing and diverse neighborhood.
-But it is more than that: Hip; cool; fun.
-These are the words that come to mind.
 Located at 210 8th Ave N in South Lake Union, the project is under construction and slated to be complete in 2021.

 An elegant and sophisticated 28-story residential tower, The Waverly will add to the many stylistic offerings of a very rapidly evolving, maturing and diverse neighborhood.